fmi-lab/sdp-group5/homeworks/homework0/README.md

 * Even numbers implement stack
 * Uneven numbers implement queue

-A user of the stack should have some the ability to:
+A user of the stack should have the ability to:
-* Construct, copy and desctruct a stack
+* Construct, copy and destruct a stack
 * Add element to the top of the stack (push)
 * Remove element from the top (pop)
 * Check the top element (top) (const and non-const versions)